 San Benito disturbance call leaves one man dead

-A San Benito police officer shot and killed a man after responding to a disturbance call on Wednesday night.
+A San Benito police officer shot and killed a man after responding to a disturbance call on Wednesday night near the intersection of South Bonham Street and East Powers Street in San Benito.

-According to a news release by the San Benito Police Department, upon arrival a woman and man were involved in a physical struggle with each other.
-While officers were attempting to separate them, the man displayed a gun and pointed it at the woman and officers.
-The officer then shot at the man.
+According to a news release by the San Benito Police Department, upon arrival Samuel Mata, 21, and his mother were arguing about the use of a vehicle.

-Officers said they performed CPR on the man, but the man later died due to the injury.
+The mother was attempting to prevent Mata from driving off in her car when a physical altercation ensued.

 San Benito Police Department and the Texas Rangers are investigating this situation.